morinlab/ProDuSe/README.md

  * retrieve a sample config.ini file [here](https://github.com/morinlab/ProDuSe/blob/master/etc/produse_config.ini)

 #### `sample_config.ini`
- * paired fastq files for all samples you wish to run the analysis pipeline on
+ * Path to paired fastq files for all samples you wish to run the analysis pipeline on
  * retrieve a sample sample_config.ini file [here](https://github.com/morinlab/ProDuSe/blob/master/etc/sample_config.ini)

 To run the analysis pipeline you simply need to run the following command: